oracle/node-oracledb/doc/src/api_manual/oracledb.rst

       - Default.
 Used to request notification of all operations.
     * - ``oracledb.CQN_OPCODE_ALL_ROWS``
       - 1
       - Indicates that row information is not available.
-This occurs if the qos quality of service flags do not specify the desire for ROWIDs, or if grouping has taken place and summary notifications are being sent.
+This occurs if qos quality of service flags do not specify the desire for ROWIDs, or if grouping has taken place and summary notifications are being sent.
     * - ``oracledb.CQN_OPCODE_ALTER``
       - 16
       - Set if the table was altered in the notifying transaction.